tbarcelos/poll-realtime-app-frontend/README.md

-# README for Poll Realtime APP - SOA
+# README for Poll Realtime APP - AOA

 ### Frontend (React with Tailwind CSS):
 - **Purpose**: The frontend seems to be the user interface for the polling application.